-Many riders like to raise their Honda Pioneers for added ground clearance on bumpy trails.
-Others choose to lift their vehicles to make room for larger tires.
-But no matter what you’re looking to accomplish with a Honda Pioneer lift kit, we’ve got a variety of options for you to choose from.
-The 2.5 inch bracket lift by High Lifter, for instance, with arched and extended a-arms is a popular choice.
-It allows you to run around 30” tires, and you can still use stock axles without having to worry about binding or breakage.
-The same can’t be said, however, for all sizes of lifts, and SuperATV’s 6 inch lift is the perfect example.
-The lift kit itself performs great.
-But because it changes the geometry of the machine, it puts added stress not he axles.
-If you’re running such a lift kit on your Honda Pioneer, you’d be wise to use Rhino 2.0 axles or their heavy-duty counterparts, lest you consistently break axles time and again.
+Many riders like to lift their Honda Pioneer for the extra ground clearance needed to take on more challenging off-road terrain.
+Others choose to lift their Honda Pioneer to make room for larger aftermarket tires.
+No matter what you’re looking to accomplish with a Honda Pioneer lift kit, we’ve got a variety of industry leading options for you to choose from.
+The 2.5 inch bracket lift by High Lifter, for instance, is a popular choice for those looking to accommodate bigger tires with its arched and extended A-arms.
+This kit allows you to run tires up to 30 inches.
+The best part about a bracket lift kit is that they allow you to use your stock axles without having to worry about binding or breakage.
+However, the same can’t be said for all sizes of lift kits.
+The 6 inch lift kit by SuperATV is a perfect example.
+While the lift kit itself performs great and is simple and easy to install, it unfortunately changes the geometry and weight distribution of your Honda Pioneer.
+This change in stance puts added stress and pressure onto your axles.
+If you choose to run such a lift kit on your Honda Pioneer, you would be wise to upgrade your axles to Rhino 2.0 axles or their heavy-duty counterparts in order to avoid consistently breaking your axles time and time again.